Learning to Generate Unit Test via Adversarial Reinforcement Learning: Method

-\paragraph{Validity Reward} Validity reward evaluates whether the generated unit test contains functionally valid test cases, which we define as Equation~\ref{eq:validity_reward}, where the $\tau$ is a hyperparameter to adjust the desired minimum number of test cases in a single generated unit test.
-Specifically, to prevent unit tests with only a small number of trivial test cases from receiving a disproportionately high validity reward, we apply clipped normalization by setting the denominator as $\max(N, \tau)$ in Equation~\ref{eq:validity_reward} If the $R_{\text{valid}}$ is defined simply as the fraction of valid test cases among $N$ total test cases (i.e., $R_{\text{valid}} = \sum_{i=1}^N E(C^*, T_i) / N$), unit tests with an extremely small number of test cases (e.g., unit test with a single trivial test case) acquire high validity reward, which is undesirable.
-By clipping the denominator as $\max(N,\tau)$, this issue is mitigated, as unit tests with fewer than $\tau$ test cases are assigned a validity reward proportional to the absolute number of valid test cases, thereby preventing the situation where unit test with small number of test cases receives high validity reward.
+where $\tau$ is a hyperparameter to adjust the desired minimum number of test cases in a single generated unit test.
+We apply clipping to the denominator in Equation~\ref{eq:validity_reward} as $\max(|\mathcal{T}|, \tau)$, in order to prevent unit tests with only a small number of trivial test cases from receiving an inappropriately high validity reward.
+To be specific, if the $R_{\text{valid}}$ is simply defined as a fraction of valid test cases among total test cases (i.e., $R_{\text{valid}}(\mathcal{T}, C^*) = \sum_{T\in\mathcal{T}} \texttt{Pass}(C^*, T) / |\mathcal{T}|$), unit tests with an extremely small number of test cases (e.g., unit tests with a single trivial test case) acquire high validity reward, which is undesirable.
+To mitigate this problem, we clip the denominator as $\max(|\mathcal{T}|,\tau)$.
+This ensures that unit tests with fewer than $\tau$ test cases receive a validity reward proportional to the absolute number of valid test cases, thereby preventing the unit tests with a small number of trivial test cases from receiving high validity reward.

+\paragraph{Update unit test generator LLM} In order to guide the unit test generator LLM to produce unit test comprising test cases that are both (1) highly discriminative and (2) functionally valid, we define a training reward as a weighted sum of the discrimination reward $R_\text{disc}$ and the validity reward $R_\text{valid}$: